 use official authority or influence or permit the use of a program administered by the state agency of which the person is an officer or employee to interfere with or affect the result of an election or nomination of a candidate or to achieve any other political purpose; or

 coerce, attempt to coerce, command, restrict, attempt to restrict, or prevent the payment, loan, or contribution of anything of value to a person or political organization for a political purpose.
-(NOTE: This provision applies to a “state agency” employee only.)
+(Note: This provision applies to a “state agency” employee only.)

-[See also OMB Circular A-21 (J)(28); OMB Circular A-87 Attachment B, (24); OMB Circular A-122 Attachment B, (25); UGMS Part II Attachment B, (28); Chapter 556, Texas Government Code; WD Letter 06-05]
+Reference: 2 CFR § 200.450 (Uniform Guidance); Appendix 7 to TxGMS; Chapter 556, Texas Government Code; WD Letter 06-05 “Restrictions on Lobbying Activities and Expenditures”

-8.3.35 Losses on Awards
+8.3.35 Losses on Awards or Contracts

-Any excess of costs over income on any award is unallowable as a cost of any other award.
-This includes, but is not limited to, the organization’s contributed portion by reason of cost sharing agreements or any under-recoveries through negotiation of lump sums for, or ceilings on, .
-[See also OMB Circular A-21 (J)(29); OMB Circular A-122 Attachment B, (26); UGMS Part II Attachment B, (44); not addressed by OMB Circular A-87]
+Any excess of costs over income under any other award or contract of any nature is unallowable.
+This includes, but is not limited to, the Grantee’s contributed portion by reason of cost sharing agreements or any under-recoveries through negotiation of flat amounts for indirect costs.
+Also, any excess of costs over authorized funding levels transferred from any award or contract to another award or contract is unallowable.
+All losses are not allowable indirect costs and are required to be included in the appropriate indirect cost rate base for allocation of indirect costs.

+Reference: 2 CFR § 200.451 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.36 Maintenance, Operations and Repairs
+8.3.36 Maintenance and Repair Costs

-Unless prohibited by law, the cost of utilities, insurance, security, janitorial services, elevator service, upkeep of grounds, necessary maintenance, normal repairs and alterations, and the like are allowable to the extent that they:
+Costs incurred for utilities, insurance, security, necessary maintenance, janitorial services, repair, or upkeep of buildings and equipment are allowable to the extent that they:

-keep property in an efficient operating condition:
+keep the property in an efficient operating condition;

-do not add to the permanent value of the property or appreciably prolong its intended life: and
+do not add to the permanent value of the property nor appreciably prolong its intended life; and

-are not otherwise included in rental or other charges for space.
+are not paid through rental or other agreements.

-Costs that add to the permanent value of property or appreciably prolong its intended life shall be treated as .
-[OMB Circular A-21 (J)(30); OMB Circular A-87 Attachment B, (25); OMB Circular A-122 Attachment B, (27); UGMS Part II Attachment B, (29)]
+Costs that add to the permanent value of property or appreciably prolong its intended life shall be treated as capital expenditures.
+Refer to Section 8.3.22 Equipment, Buildings, and Other Capital Expenditures, in this manual.

+Reference: 2 CFR § 200.452 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.37 Materials and Supplies
+8.3.37 Materials and Supplies Costs, Including Costs of Computing Devices

-The costs of materials, , and fabricated parts necessary to carry out a federal or state award are allowable.
-Purchases should be charged at their actual prices after deducting all cash discounts, trade discounts, rebates, and allowances received.
+Costs incurred for materials, supplies, and fabricated parts necessary to carry out the grant award are allowable.

+Purchased materials and supplies must be charged at their actual prices, net of applicable credits (such as after deducting all cash discounts, trade discounts, rebates, and allowances received).
 Withdrawals from general stores or stockrooms should be charged at their actual net cost under any recognized method of pricing inventory withdrawals, consistently applied.
 Incoming transportation charges are a property part of materials and supply costs.

+Materials and supplies used for the performance of the grant award may be charged as direct costs.
+In the specific case of computing devices, charging as direct costs is allowable for devices that are essential and allocable, but not solely dedicated, to the performance of the grant award.

-Only materials and supplies actually used for the performance of a federal award may be charged as .
-Where federally-donated or furnished materials are used in performing the , such materials will be used without charge.
-[OMB Circular A-21 (J)(31); OMB Circular A-87 Attachment B, (26); OMB Circular A-122 Attachment B, (28); UGMS Part II Attachment B, (30)]
+Where federally-donated or furnished materials are used in performing the federal award, such materials will be used without charge to the federal award.
+Similarly, where state-donated or furnished materials are used in performing the state award, such materials will be used without charge to the state award.

+Reference: 2 CFR § 200.453 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.38 Meetings and Conferences